juchong/ADXRS450-FRC-Gyro-Board/README.md

 # Analog Devices Gyro Board for FIRST Robotics
-### A simple breakout board for the ADXRS450/ADXRS453 gyroscope!
+### A simple breakout board for interfacing the ADXRS450/ADXRS453 gyroscope with an FRC RoboRIO!

-This repository is meant to document the development of the ADXRS450/453 donation board built by Analog Devices Inc. and donated to FIRST Robotics teams.
+This repository is meant to document the development of the ADXRS450/453 donation board built by Analog Devices Inc. and donated to FIRST Robotics Competition teams.
 The gyro board incorporates a calibrated, single-axis yaw-rate sensor typically used in industrial and navigation applications.

 ![2017 Gyro Board](https://raw.githubusercontent.com/juchong/Analog-Devices-Gyro-Board/master/Documentation/2017/am-3555-2.jpg )